-Compressed gas is transferred from the frame to the inline regulator via das pipe assembly (SEE FIGURE 9A), comprising of a gas pipe section (A) and pipe nut section (B).
-It is essential that this gas pipe assembly is correctly installed before the marker is supplied with compressed gas.
+Compressed gas is transferred from the frame to the inline regulator via gas pipe assembly (see figure 9A), comprising of a gas pipe section 1 A and pipe nut section B. It is essential that this gas pipe assembly is correctly installed before the marker is supplied with compressed gas.

-Before installing the gas pipe assembly, firstly inspect the o-rings on the pipe for any debris or damage (LABELLED © FIGURE 9A).
+Before installing the gas pipe assembly, firstly inspect the o-rings on the pipe for any debris or damage (labelled figure 9A).
 Cleaning or replacing as necessary.
-Also inspect the receiver holes in the frame (SEE FIGURE 9B) and SL4 inline regulator (SEE FIGURE 9C) for any debris or dirt, cleaning as necessary.
+Also inspect the receiver holes in the frame (see figure 9B) and SL4 inline regulator (see figure 9C) for any debris or dirt, cleaning as necessary.

-Screw the pipe section into the nut section fully before attempting to install the gas pipe assembly in the marker (SEE FIGURE 9D).
-Insert the o-ring end of the pipe nut section into the SL4 regulator swivel (SEE FIGURE 9E).
+Screw the pipe section into the nut section fully before attempting to install the gas pipe assembly in the marker (see figure 9D).
+Insert the o-ring end of the pipe nut section into the SL4 regulator swivel (see figure 9E).
 Rotate the swivel and gas pipe assembly to align the gas pipe section with the gas port in the frame.

-Holding the pipe nut section in place inside the SL4 regulator swivel, screw the gas pipe section clockwise to extend it into the frame (SEE FIGURE 9F).
+Holding the pipe nut section in place inside the SL4 regulator swivel, screw the gas pipe section clockwise to extend it into the frame (see figure 9F).
 If the gas pipe assembly can slide backwards and forwards, then the pipe is not fully installed and needs to be extended further.

 The gas pipe only needs to be removed for maintenance procedures that require removal of the SL4 inline regulator or the frame assembly.
-1The GEO3.1 and EGO GEO3.1 gas pipe sections are not interchangable.